rangle/ngCourse2/handout/a11y/key-concerns/semantic-markup.md

 ### ARIA attributes

-Some native html tags have attributes that providers extra context on what's being displayed on the browser: The `img` tag's `alt` attribute for example, lets the reader know what is being shown using a short description.
+Some native HTML tags have attributes that providers extra context on what's being displayed on the browser.
+For example, the `img` tag's `alt` attribute  lets the reader know what is being shown using a short description.

 However, native tags don't cover all cases.
 This is where ARIA fits in.
-ARIA attributes can provide context on what roles specific elements have in the application or can provide context on how some elements are related to other elements on the document.
+ARIA attributes can provide context on what roles specific elements have in the application or on how elements within the document relate to each other.

 One example of this is modals.
-Native modals provided by different platforms such as web browsers, often have limited customization options which can make for a poor experience in some cases.
+Native modals provided by different platforms such as web browsers often have limited customization options, which can make for a poor experience.
 This necessitates the creation of custom modals.

 A modal component can be given the `role` of [dialog](https://www.w3.org/TR/wai-aria/roles#dialog) or [alertdialog](https://www.w3.org/TR/wai-aria/roles#alertdialog) to let the browser know that that component is acting as a modal.
-Within the component we can use the ARIA attributes `aria-labelledby` and `aria-described` by to let readers know which elements within those modals say what the title of that modal is and a longer description of what exactly the user is being shown within that modal.
+The modal component template can use the ARIA attributes `aria-labelledby` and `aria-described` to describe to readers what the title and purpose of the modal is.

 *app.component.ts*
 ```